|Mississippi State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Mississippi Sales Tax?

-Local governments in Mississippi are allowed to add a local sales tax of up to 2 percent on top of the MS state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Mississippi can be up to 9% depending on location.
+Local governments in Mississippi are allowed to add a local sales tax of up to 1.000 percent on top of the MS state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Mississippi can be up to 8% depending on location.

 In addition to the state sales tax, cities and towns in Mississippi may collect an additional "tourism tax" on restaraunt bills and hotel lodging fees to support local projects.